Silene undulata

 Silene undulata (iindlela zimhlophe—"white ways/paths", also known as Silene capensis, and African dream root) is a plant native to the Eastern Cape of South Africa.

 Cultivation

 In cultivation, S. undulata is an easily grown, but moisture hungry herb.
 It is tolerant of extreme heat, >40 C, and moderate cold, -5 C. A moisture retentive seedbed is essential.
 The fragrant flowers open at night and close in the day.
 It is a biennial to short lived perennial and the root can be harvested after the second year.

 Uses

 Silene undulata is regarded by the Xhosa people as a sacred plant.
-Its root is traditionally used to induce vivid (and according to the Xhosa, prophetic) lucid dreams during the initiation process of shamans, classifying it a naturally occurring oneirogen similar to the more well-known dream herb Calea zacatechichi.
+Its root is traditionally used to induce vivid (and according to the Xhosa, prophetic) lucid dreams during the initiation process of traditional healers, classifying it a naturally occurring oneirogen similar to the more well-known dream herb Calea zacatechichi.

+Constituents

+Silene undulata has been found to contain β-carbolines such as norharman, harmalol, and harmaline, and harmine, as well as ibogaine.
+In addition, these constituents were predicted to act as serotonin 5-HT2A receptor agonists.
+These components, and in turn serotonin 5-HT2A receptor activation, may be involved in the psychoactive effects of Silene undulata.